sullof/inquirer-command-prompt/README.md

 ##### colorOnAnswered

-If you like to change of color when a question is answered, here you can choose the chalk color.
+If you like to have a specific color when a question is answered, here you can choose the chalk color.

 ##### autocompletePrompt